Feeling Broken? 7 Truths to Lift Your Head

 It breaks into a handful of tiny pieces, white shards that threaten soft little feet.

-Picking up the pieces with the ferocity of a woman on a life-saving mission, I double-bag them in the garbage and race to the basement for the vacuum cleaner.
+Picking up the pieces with the focus of a woman on a life-saving mission, I double-bag them in the garbage can and race to the basement for the vacuum cleaner.
 When I ascend the stairs, the little one is standing in the center of the kitchen.
 His bare feet are inches from the razor-like pieces of porcelain.

 When You’re Feeling Broken

 I crumble with him, scoop him up, and carry him to the safety of the living room.
-We sit on the floor in all our human brokenness, hold onto one another, and watch robins search for worms on the lawn.
+We sit on the floor in all our brokenness, hold onto one another, and watch robins search for worms on the lawn.

 I tell him I’m sorry and don’t try to justify the fact that I was only trying to protect him.
+Silently, I chastise myself for shaming him when I only wanted to protect him.

 The shards rest quietly on the kitchen floor.
 Broken and undisturbed.